"Let's Get Better At Canvas" Workshops

 VoiceThread

 VoiceThread offers a highly flexible and interactive way for instructors and students to create presentations and engage with multimedia content.
-Generate social presence in asynchronous online courses.
+Generate valuable social presence (RSI) in asynchronous online courses.

 Discussions Plus (powered by Harmonize)

 The "plus" means it's better!
-Create multiple due dates ("milestones") within discussions, add annotations to video posts, easily create private student writing assignments with AI coaching
+Create multiple kinds of due dates ("milestones") within discussions, add annotations and feedback to uploaded videos, easily create social reading activities and private journaling assignments with optional AI coaching.

 Padlet

-A digital bulletin board used for curating media and generating collaborative learning
+A freeform digital bulletin board used for curating media and generating collaborative learning.

 Canvas Enhancements Potpourri

-Learn more about Panopto (video storage), Turnitin (plagiarism and AI detection), and Respondus Lockdown Browser (secure test-taking environment)
+Learn more about Panopto (video storage), Hypothesis (social reading), and Respondus Lockdown Browser (secure test-taking environment).

 CSU Online Course Services